-The typical washer design structure today is using as central parts of the wash process a drum and a lifter were the drum contains the laundry and both are placed inside a lifter to assure a closed and safe wash process.
+The typical washer design structure today is using as central parts of the wash process a drum and a tub were the drum contains the laundry and both are placed inside a tub to assure a closed and safe wash process.

 WHR has developed an innovative water inlet system, which is connected to the tap water and allows to directly spray fresh water into the center of the laundry.
 A second water path, as today conventional washer have, still provides a means to enter the detergent into the wash process conventionally, thus maintaining the same performances.
 Choosing the right water paths allows to manage water consumption more accurate.